vishnurajanaren/todo/README.md

 - [PostgreSQL](https://www.postgresql.org/download)
 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `de.codecentric.springbootsample.Application` class from your IDE.
+One way is to execute the `main` method in the `com.example.todo.TodoApplication` class from your IDE.

 ## Plain REST API CRUD with Spring Boot 2 and PostgreSQL.